lineGrip NANO

 Video Set Up

-Our products are tested inside of our company via a process evolving with practice.
+Only "Easy Slackline" products are tested within our company and independent laboratories (mentioned on the product page) via a process that evolves with practice.

-The results of those tests have no legal values, they aim to ensure the safety and comfort of using our equipment.
+These resistance tests have no legal value, they aim to ensure the safety, resistance and comfort of use of our equipment - in the context of our practice.

-It is the responsibility of the slackliner to choose the right gear with adequate resistance and to have the necessary experience to adapt his installation to his practice.
+It is the responsibility of the practitioner to choose the equipment with the appropriate resistance and to have the necessary experience to adapt the installation to his practice.

 Generalities

-• Don't rig your slackline across a path, a road or any crossing
+• Do not install your slackline across a path, trail or place of passage

 How to determine the tension in your slackline ?